donydony/Sinoda/doc/sprint0/PB.md

     - ability to be toggled on/off
 8. Animations (Dice)
 9. Player number selection (select the number of players in the game )
+10. Players choose which colour to play.
-10. Save game
+11. Save game
-11. Number of captured pieces tracking
+12. Number of captured pieces tracking
-12. Tutorial for new players
+13. Tutorial for new players
-13. Android Client (Port using unity 50 points)
+14. Android Client (Port using unity 50 points)